 The 1895 print also includes a rare and revealing inscription by Munch – absent in the colour versions – which reveals the picture’s inspiration and intent.
 Counter to popular interpretations of the picture as a figure screaming, the English translation to Munch’s inscription reads: “I felt a great Scream pass through nature”.

-As Giulia Bartrum, curator of the British Museum exhibition, describes, the artwork can therefore be viewed as “a person hearing a ‘scream’ and not, as many people continue to assume and debate, a person screaming.”
+As Giulia Bartrum, curator at the British Museum, describes, the artwork can therefore be viewed as “a person hearing a ‘scream’ and not, as many people continue to assume and debate, a person screaming.”

 As his artistic renown grew, Munch experienced this febrile European climate first-hand, hurtling between the burgeoning metropolises of Oslo, Paris, and Berlin, the landscape blurred in rushing window views.
 In 1912, the artist had simultaneous shows in Vienna, Munich, Oslo, Paris, Amsterdam, and Cologne.

 It was a cosmopolitan schedule, typifying the more privileged tier of fin de siècle society, but nevertheless an existence steeped in anxiety and nihilism.
 Both Munch’s mother and much-loved elder sister, Sophie, were among the huge swathes of Europe’s 19thcentury populace killed by tuberculosis.